Regularity of random elliptic operators with degenerate coefficients and applications to stochastic homogenization: Large-scale regularity quantified by the minimal radius

 \subsection{Proof of Proposition \ref{propsensitivity}: A sensitivity estimate for average integrals}

 \begin{remark} The reason for demanding symmetric coefficient fields $a(x) = a(x)^T$ is mainly related to the subsequent proof of Proposition \ref{propsensitivity}, which does not seem to generalize to the case of non-symmetric $a$.
 In particular, the arguments in \eqref{eq:ainv_needed} and \eqref{eq:a12_needed} heavily rely on the symmetry of $a$.
 In \eqref{eq:a12_needed}, we smuggle in $a^{-\frac 12}$ and $a^\frac 12$ leading to $|g|_{a^{-1}}$ and $|\psi|_a$ after applying H\"older's inequality.
-In the absence of symmetry, the terms which we insert should still cancel and be of the order $-\frac 12$ and $\frac 12$ w.r.t.\ $a$.
-Owing to \eqref{eq:ainv_needed} and the fact that the matrix $a$ should partially cancel within the norm $|\cdot|_{a^{-1}}$, we see that the definition of $|\cdot|_{a^{-1}}$ has to be of the form $|g|_{a^{-1}} \coleq g^T (a^\frac 12)^{-T} (a^\frac 12)^{-1} g$.
-Since \eqref{eq:ainv_needed} shall be controlled in terms of $|\cdot|_a$ in the subsequent estimate, $|\cdot|_a$ needs to be defined as $|\psi|_a \coleq \psi^T (a^\frac12)^T a^\frac 12 \psi$.
+In the absence of symmetry and assuming that an appropriate notion of the square root of a matrix is chosen, the terms which we insert should still cancel and be of the order $-\frac 12$ and $\frac 12$ w.r.t.\ $a$.
+Owing to \eqref{eq:ainv_needed} and the fact that the matrix $a$ should partially cancel within the norm $|\cdot|_{a^{-1}}$, we see that the definition of $|\cdot|_{a^{-1}}$ has to be of the form $|g|_{a^{-1}}^2 \coleq g^T (a^\frac 12)^{-T} (a^\frac 12)^{-1} g$.
+Since \eqref{eq:ainv_needed} shall be controlled in terms of $|\cdot|_a$ in the subsequent estimate, $|\cdot|_a$ needs to be defined as $|\psi|_a^2 \coleq \psi^T (a^\frac12)^T a^\frac 12 \psi$.
 But the structure of $|\cdot|_{a^{-1}}$ and $|\cdot|_a$ now prevents us from proceeding as in \eqref{eq:a12_needed} unless $a$ is symmetric. \end{remark}

-\begin{proof}[Proof of Proposition \ref{propsensitivity}] We follow a strategy similar to the one in \cite{GNO20v2}, which separates the proof into several steps.
+\begin{proof}[Proof of Proposition \ref{propsensitivity}] We follow a strategy similar to the one in \cite{GNO20v2},\, which separates the proof into several steps.
 Throughout the proof, we will use the notation

 for compactly supported $g = (\tilde g, \bar g)$.